bootstrap-vue/bootstrap-vue/src/components/table/README.md

         this.$refs.selectableTable.clearSelected()
       },
       selectThirdRow() {
-        // rows are indexed from 0, so the third row is index 2 this.$refs.selectableTable.selectRow(2)
+        // Rows are indexed from 0, so the third row is index 2 this.$refs.selectableTable.selectRow(2)
       },
       unselectThirdRow() {
-        // rows are indexed from 0, so the third row is index 2 this.$refs.selectableTable.unselectRow(2)
+        // Rows are indexed from 0, so the third row is index 2 this.$refs.selectableTable.unselectRow(2)
       }
     }